tyg979677-cpu/ghg-ty/README.md

-# Hi there, I'm ghg ty 👋
+# Hi there, I'm Zhangna 👋

  An Assistant Professor & PhD Student focusing on Language Intelligence and AI Optimization.